Takunda-Mundawarwo/TAKMUN25496_FTO2505_GroupB_TakundaMundawarwo_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Sharpen my Git and GitHub skills
 - 🎨 Learn HTML, CSS, and JavaScript
 - 💡 Build real-world projects and collaborate with others